 A Kid’s Guide to Latino History by Valerie Petrillo

 I’m participating in the Read Around the World Summer Series with lots of other awesome bloggers in the Multicultural Bloggers Group.
-So this is the third year in a row they’ve been doing this.
+This is the third year the Read Around the World has been celebrating diversity .
 Throughout the summer bloggers from all corners of the world are sharing their favorite children’s books.
 If you want to know more about the series check out our Pinterest board and follow the Multicultural Kids Blog Facebook page.